The trial

 The Murray–Darling Basin Authority have developed trial arrangements with input from Basin states, building on the information gathered during the 2024 initial trial release.
 These arrangements focus on operational issues and bulk scale water management to avoid impacts on state-sharing arrangements.
 The trial arrangements do not cover the retail mechanisms which Victoria and NSW are separately developing.

-The MDBA will track inflows of active environmental water from the Barwon-Darling, the evaporation loss applied to stored active environmental water in Menindee Lakes and any releases or spills of active environmental water.
-The Water Liaison Working Group, a Basin Officials Committee subcommittee, will agree to the volumes available for release for environmental purposes and will manage potential risks, including risks to water quality or state sharing arrangements.
+WaterNSW already track held environmental water in the Barwon-Darling and the volume arriving at Menindee.
+They will report this volume to the MDBA who will then track AEW in Menindee.
+MDBA will track AEW inflows, the evaporation loss applied to AEW stored in Menindee Lakes and any releases or spills of this water.
+The Water Liaison Working Group, a Basin Officials Committee subcommittee, will agree to the AEW volumes available in Menindee and will manage potential risks, including risks to water quality or state sharing arrangements.

 Coordination